 Since agriculture is one of the most hazardous occupations, UMaine Extension in Waldo County offers a tractor and farm safety class for youth and adults each year in cooperation with Ingraham Equipment in Knox.
 The class is designed for youth 14-16 to earn certification so as to be able to work on a farm and use tractors as part of their employment.
-In 2017, twelve students graduated from the class.
+In 2018, Fourteen students graduated from the class.
 In addition, safety classes are organized and presented to MOFGA apprentices, employees of Johnny’s Selected Seeds and students at Kennebec Valley Community College.
-In 2017, Kersbergen received funds from Bassett Hospital in NY to expand farm safety education programs.
-Displays and presentations were made at Maine Farm Days and several other events in 2017 including the Agricultural Trades Show in Augusta.
+In 2018, Kersbergen continued to receive funds from Bassett Hospital in NY to expand farm safety education programs.
+Displays and presentations were made at Maine Farm Days and several other events in 2018 including the Agricultural Trades Show in Augusta.

 Ag Education Programs and Partnerships

 Extension in Waldo County partners with agencies such as the Maine Organic Farmers and Gardeners Association (MOFGA) and producer groups such as the Maine Grass Farmers Network (MGFN) to coordinate educational programs such as pasture walks, and the Farmer-to-Farmer conference.
 Extension also hosts the website for MGFN www.umaine.edu/livestock/mgfn and organizes their Annual Grazing Conference held in Fairfield that draws over 100 participants.

 Rick works closely with the Maine Organic Milk Producers (MOMP) and helps provide educational programs and a unique equipment-sharing program.
 Organic dairy farms now make up over 30% of all dairy farms in Maine.